Table of Contents

 - Cleaning with environmentally friendly products

 Occupational wellness has to do with maximizing your workplace happiness by focusing on work that brings you a sense of joy, satisfaction, and accomplishment.
-It can be achieved by exploring various careers pathways and successfully managing working place stressors.
+It can be achieved by exploring various career pathways and successfully managing working place stressors.

 Ways to improve your occupational wellness include: